bird70/AWS_ArcGIS_Lambda_ImageService/README.md

    ```
    pip install -r requirements.txt
    ```
-   (Make sure that in addition to the ArcGIS API for Python, the Azure-blob-Storage library is also installed.
-This is already part of the ArcGIS_API_AWS_Lambda Layer here in Github)

 3. **Configure AWS Lambda**:
    - Create a new Lambda function in the AWS Management Console.